Hybrid Name: Phalaenopsis Li Sun High

 I keep the plant moist at all times; if the medium is dry at the top (hard to the touch), I water.
 Once a week I water with a heavy drench of tap water which is pH adjusted to 5.8 from 7.5.
 I flush the pot every week or two with unadjusted tap water which is alkaline and at a pH of 7.5; my tap water has a TDS of 250ppm.

 I grow all of my orchids quite cool (intermediate temps of 16C at night to 25C during the day) – not by design, just a function of living in Canada.
-In the summer, I keep the A/C on to try and target around 22-25C; it goes up to 28C if it’s an exceptionally sunny day.
-In winter (which this hasn’t been here for yet), temps go down to about 16C in the evenings while I cycle temps for the rest of my winter-blooming phals.
+In the summer, I keep the A/C on to try and target around 22-25C; it goes up to 28C on exceptionally sunny days.
+In winter, my temps go down to about 16C in the evenings while I cycle temps for the rest of my winter-blooming phals and this plant has handled the temperature variation with ease.

 I grow this in a mix of bark, perlite and sphagnum.
 It has a higher ratio of sphagnum than my other novelty phals and the roots do not grow well outside the pot.
 When the moss is crispy and the roots are silvering, I water liberally.